Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Background

-Health monitoring sensors are generally either wearable or implantable.
+Health monitoring sensors are usually either wearable or implantable.
 Wearable sensors are worn on the body or are otherwise integrated with clothes and shoes.
 Such sensors include electrodes for measuring electrical signals, thermal sensors for measuring temperature, and PPG sensors.
 Smart watches and bands are the most commonly used wearable sensors, but earables (devices placed in the ear) have recently emerged as a promising alternative \cite{choudhury_earable_2021}.
 In contrast, implantable sensors operate from within the human body.
 Although they are much less commonly used than wearable sensors, they are particularly useful for monitoring chronic illness as well as post-surgery monitoring to minimise complications and avoid readmission \cite{andreu-perez_wearable_2015}.
 Health monitoring sensors also include portable devices that can measure physiological and activity data but cannot be practically worn or used for prolonged periods of time.
 Examples of these include blood pressure monitors and pulse oximeters, as well as smartphones which contain sensors such accelerometers, which measure acceleration, and gyroscopes, which measure orientation and angular velocity \cite{straczkiewicz_systematic_2021}.

+Besides wearable and implantable sensors, there exist contact-free sensors that can monitor health-related factors.
+For example, the commercially available Emfit QS device\footnote{\url{https://emfit.com/heart-rate-variability-hrv-during-sleep}} sensor uses ballistocardiography (BGC), a measure of ballistic forces generated by the heart, to measure heart rate variability during sleep when placed underneath one's mattress.
+Additionally, device-free human sensing is also gaining traction in many domains, including health \cite{xiao_survey_2022}.
+Examples include the use of radio frequency signal reflections and WiFi channel state information to passively monitor vital signs \cite{kumar_cnn-based_2022} and detect falls \cite{tian_rf-based_2018} without requiring physical devices.
 Additionally, ambient sensors are increasingly being incorporated in health monitoring to monitor the state of the external environment, such as temperature, humidity, and air quality, as these factors have a significant impact on human health \cite{dias_wearable_2018,cusack_reviewsmart_2024}.

 Sensors, while essential for personal health monitoring, also contribute significantly to the identified challenges.
 The heterogeneity of sensor devices, observation data, and measurement procedures can hinder interoperability in personal health monitoring systems \cite{compton_ssn_2012}.
 The dynamicity and complexity of sensor data requires expert knowledge to interpret and analyse it.
 This affects both situation analysis and decision support.
 Furthermore, sensors can contribute to uncertainty.
 Data is uncertain when the degree of confidence about what is stated by the data is less than 100\% \cite{khaleghi_multisensor_2011}.
 This can arise when there is missing data or when all the relevant attributes cannot be measured by the available sensors \cite{gravina_multi-sensor_2017}.
 Some of these challenges can be addressed by the incorporation of Semantic Web technologies.